sromku/android-simple-facebook/README.md

 android-simple-facebook
 =======================

-Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.6**](https://github.com/facebook/facebook-android-sdk)
+Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.7**](https://github.com/facebook/facebook-android-sdk)

 This is a library project which makes the life much easier by coding less code for being able to login, publish feeds and open graph stories, invite friends and more.

-Since my feeling was that the usage of Facebook SDK was too complicated for simple actions like login, publish feeds and more, I decided to create simpler API for the same actions.
+Since my feeling was that the usage of Facebook SDK was too complicated for simple actions like login, I decided to create simpler API for the same actions.
 I use this API in my applications and maintain the code.

 Sample app:<br>
 <a href="https://play.google.com/store/apps/details?id=com.sromku.simple.fb.example">